 8. Will Gadd: willgadd.com/blog-grid

 Canadian climber, explorer and paraglider Will Gadd blogs about life on the seasonal roadshow.
 He's established some of the hardest mixed ice climbing lines in the world so expect lots on that theme at this time of year.
 Also insights into coaching, comp psyche and things like erm...DTS, figure fours, modded tools in comps and outside.

 9. Terry Abraham: terrybnd.blogspot.co.uk

 Often blogging from his tent, wild camping landscape videographer Terry Abraham shares the magnificent landscapes he encounters.
 Currently out on the fells working on his latest documentary - Life of a Mountain: Scafell Pike.
-Check out the teasers on BMC TV:

 10. Self Powered: www.selfpowered.net

 Funnily enough the blog of outdoor writer and photographer David Lintern brings us writing and photography from remote mountain walks.
 With a conservation and photography background, topics range from risk in the outdoors to protecting wild land, as well as a gear diary.